The Wilson H. Elkins Professorship

-- A solid record of achievement in one's academic or professional discipline;
+- A solid record of achievement in a recognized academic or professional discipline;

-- Evidence of significant achievement beyond one's traditional discipline, but with a scholarly and professional relationship to the academic enterprise at USM; and
+- Evidence of significant achievement outside traditional disciplines but linked in scholarly and professional ways to the work of the USM;

-- Demonstrated ability and intent to pursue scholarly or professional endeavors beyond the USM.
+- Demonstrated ability and intent to participate vigorously in programs and activities outside the USM.

 Funding the Professorship

 More information about the Elkins Professorship, including ways individuals can support the professorship, is available from the University System of Maryland Office of Academic and Student Affairs.

 FY 2023 Announcement